cosmos/ibc/spec/app/ics-030-middleware/README.md

 ### Motivation

 IBC applications are designed to be self-contained modules that implement their own application-specific logic through a set of interfaces with the core IBC handlers.
 These core IBC handlers, in turn, are designed to enforce the correctness properties of IBC (transport, authentication, ordering) while delegating all application-specific handling to the IBC application modules.
 However, there are cases where some functionality may be desired by many applications, yet not appropriate to place in core IBC.
-The most prescient example of this, is the generalized middleware payment protocol.
+The most prescient example of this, is the generalized fee payment protocol.
 Most applications will want to opt in to a protocol that incentivizes relayers to relay packets on their channel.
-However, some may not wish to enable this feature and yet others will want to implement their own custom logic.
+However, some may not wish to enable this feature and yet others will want to implement their own custom fee handler.

-Without a middleware approach, developers must choose whether to place this extension to application logic inside each relevant application; or place the logic in core IBC.
+Without a middleware approach, developers must choose whether to place this extension in application logic inside each relevant application; or place the logic in core IBC.
 Placing it in each application is redundant and prone to error.
-Placing the logic in core IBC requires an opt-in from all applications and violates the abstraction barrier between core IBC (tao) and the application.
+Placing the logic in core IBC requires an opt-in from all applications and violates the abstraction barrier between core IBC (TAO) and the application.
 Either case is not scalable as the number of extensions increase, since this must either increase code bloat in applications or core IBC handlers.

-Middleware allows developers to define the extensions as seperate modules that can wrap over the end application.
+Middleware allows developers to define the extensions as seperate modules that can wrap over the base application.
 This middleware can thus perform its own custom logic, and pass data into the application so that it may run its logic without being aware of the middleware's existence.
 This allows both the application and the middleware to implement its own isolated logic while still being able to run as part of a single packet flow.

+### Definitions

+`Middleware`: A self-contained module that sits between core IBC and an underlying IBC application during packet execution.
+All messages between core IBC and underlying application must flow through middleware, which may perform its own custom logic.

+`Underlying Application`: An underlying application is the application that is directly connected to the middleware in question.
+This underlying application may itself be middleware that is chained to a base application.

+`Base Application`: A base application is an IBC application that does not contain any middleware.
+It may be nested by 0 or multiple middleware to form an application stack.

+`Application Stack (or stack)`: A stack is the complete set of application logic (middleware(s) +  base application) that gets connected to core IBC.
+A stack may be just a base application, or it may be a series of middlewares that nest a base application.

 ### Desired Properties